gsoules/MkDocs/digital-archive/docs/archivist/creating-pdfs.md

 - Choose `Bicubic Downsampling` for the downsampling algorithm.
 - Type a ppi value in the first field and accept the value that appears in the second field.
 - Choose a ppi that is between 1/2 and 1/4 of the resolution used for scanning.

+As a guideline, cut the scanned resolution in half when the image may need to be viewed zoomed-in and file size is less important.
+Cut it to a quarter if file size is most important.

 Think of the ppi value like this.
 If you scanned an image at 600 ppi, typing 300 in the first field would be equivalent to rescanning the image at 300 ppi and the result would be in an image that had